US drops case against MIT professor accused of ties to China

 “Our defense was this: Gang did not commit any of the offenses he was charged with.
 Full stop.
 He was never in a talent program.
 He was never an overseas scientist for Beijing.
 He disclosed everything he was supposed to disclose and he never lied to the government or anyone else,” Fisher said in a statement.

-Many of the China Initiative cases that focused on professors have centered on grant fraud accusations, rather than allegations that the researchers sought to pass along academic studies or secrets to China.
+Many of the China Initiative cases against academics and professors have centered on false statement or fraud allegations, rather than accusations of espionage or passing along academic research or technical or scientific expertise to China.

-The initiative scored a high-profile win last month with the conviction of a Harvard University professor on charges that he hid his ties to a Chinese-run recruitment program.
+The initiative has resulted in some significant guilty pleas and convictions, and did score a high-profile win last month with the conviction of a Harvard University professor on charges that he hid his ties to a Chinese-run recruitment program.

 But other big cases brought as part of the China Initiative have faltered.